 JASON MICHAELS MEMORIAL BURSARY

 "Though there were only a few of us, the SPAO class of 2010 was a widely diverse one.
 One aspired to be a conceptual artist, another an editorial and fashion shooter, and yet another a photojournalist.
 In this group, Jason Michaels stood out as a meticulous craftsman.
 In the darkroom, he was always patient, changing the setting ever so slightly, aware that the smallest change could make a big difference.
 He could spend hours, bent over the print, paintbrush in hand, water running, bleaching highlights to create photographs that possessed a unique sculptural quality.
 Jason was equally caring in his relationships.
 Greeting you with a smile, he was generous of his time, listened intently and offered sincere encouragements.
 I once posed for him, though I prefer to be behind the camera than in front of it.
 But with him, photography didn’t feel as if it took from you; you felt like you were receiving a gift.
 I left empowered.
 Such was the incomparability of Jason.
-He prompted each and every one of us to be proud of ourselves.
-Please join us in celebrating him on Friday, September 9th." - Laurence Butet-Roch, SPAO alumna 2010
+He prompted each and every one of us to be proud of ourselves." - Laurence Butet-Roch, SPAO alumna 2010